 How Long do Ants Live?

 When dealing with an infestation, you might wonder just how long the pests can survive inside their nests or in your home.
-Carpenter, odorous, and pavement ants are common in the Mid-Atlantic states, and the average ant lifespan varies according to its role in the colony.
+Carpenter, odorous, citronella, and pavement ants are common in the Mid-Atlantic states, and the average ant lifespan varies according to its role in the colony.

 While some types of ants have multiple queens, most colonies only have one that lays hundreds of eggs annually.
 Protected and cared for by workers, these females rarely leave the nest.
-As a result, the lifespan of a queen ant can last anywhere from 2 to 20 years, depending on their species.
+As a result, the lifespan of a queen ant can last anywhere from 2 to 20 years, depending on the species.

 The insects you see in cupboards or on kitchen countertops are sterile female ants known as workers.
 In addition to looking after the colony’s offspring, they also forage for food and bring it back to the nest.
 Although they can live for up to five years, worker ant lifespans are often cut short due to their exposure to predators, traps, and pesticides.